Chern-Weil theory for Haefliger-singular foliations: Introduction

 \subsection{Acknowledgements}

 LM was supported by the Australian Research Council Discovery Project grant DP200100729.
 BM was supported by the Australian Research Council Discovery Project grant DP190102360.
-LM wishes to thank Iakovos Androulidakis for encouraging him to think about the characteristic classes of singular foliations, and Adam Rennie, Alan Carey, Mathai Varghese and David Roberts for helpful discussions.
+LM wishes to thank Iakovos Androulidakis, Moulay Benameur and David Roberts for helpful discussions.
 BM wishes to thank Mike Eastwood and Thomas Leistner for helpful discussions.